 Async Team Communication

-- Extract action items automatically so nothing falls through the cracks
+- Catch action items automatically

 Product Demos and Sales Calls

-- Build a library of demo content indexed by feature
+- A demo library indexed by feature

 Onboarding and Training

-- Creates written SOPs from recorded walkthroughs
+- Written SOPs from recorded walkthroughs

-- Generates flashcards for knowledge checks
+- Flashcards for knowledge checks

 Customer Feedback and UX Research

-- Qualitative analysis across multiple recordings
+- Run qualitative analysis across multiple recordings

-- Quote extraction for research reports
+- Pull quotes for research reports

-- Pattern identification across sessions
+- Spot patterns across sessions

 Tips for Better Loom Transcription